Maldives leader: Blast that hurt Nasheed attacked democracy - WTMJ

 “Wish him a speedy recovery.
 Know that he will never be intimidated,” Jaishankar said.

-The presidency of Nasheed ended a 30-year autocratic rule, but his own term ended when he resigned amid protests.
-He was defeated in the following presidential election and became ineligible to enter the 2018 election due to a prison sentence.
-His party colleague Solih won the 2018 presidential election.
+Nasheed’s presidency ended a 30-year autocratic rule, but his own term was cut short when he resigned amid protests.
+He was defeated in the subsequent presidential election and became ineligible to enter the 2018 race because of time served in jail.
+His party colleague, Solih, won the vote.

-Nasheed remained an influential political figure and was elected Parliament speaker in 2019.
+Nasheed remained an influential figure and was elected Parliament speaker in 2019.

-Nasheed has championed global efforts to fight climate change, particularly warning that rising seas caused by global warming threaten the low-lying islands of the Indian Ocean archipelago nation.
+He has championed global efforts to fight climate change, particularly rising seas threatening the low-lying islands of his archipelago nation.

-He has also been an outspoken critic of religious extremism in this predominantly Sunni Muslim nation, where preaching and practicing other faiths are banned by law.
+He has also been an outspoken critic of religious extremism in the predominantly Sunni Muslim nation, where preaching and practicing other faiths are banned by law.

-Maldives is known for its luxury resort islands but has seen rare violent attacks.
+The Maldives is known for its luxury resorts but has seen rare violent attacks.
 In 2007, a blast in a park in the capital wounded 12 foreign tourists.

+Violence has been blames on a rise in religious extremism.
+The Maldives has one of the highest per capita numbers of militants who fought in Syria and Iraq.

+Arrests have been made from time time.
+Maldives authorities announced in January that a group of eight arrested last November were found to have been planning to attack a school and were in the process of building bombs in a boat at sea.

-Associated Press journalist Krishan Francis contributed to this report from Colombo, Sri Lanka.
+Associated Press writer Krishan Francis in Colombo, Sri Lanka, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.